Continuous Passive Motion in the Home Setting

-Section Summary.
-Three small RCTs of CPM post-rotator cuff surgery have been identified in the English language literature.
-Two of these trials report short-term improvements in ROM for patients undergoing CPM, and one reports a short-term reduction in pain.
+Three small RCTs of CPM post rotator cuff surgery have been identified in the English language literature.
+Two of these trials report short-term improvements in ROM for patients undergoing CPM, and 1 reports a short-term reduction in pain.
 None of the trials report long-term improvements, nor are there any reported benefits in functional status or quality of life.
 Therefore, the clinical significance of the short-term improvements reported is uncertain.
-In addition, there is uncertainty about the optimal physical therapy regimen post-shoulder surgery such that the optimal comparison for CPM is not clear.
+In addition, there is uncertainty about the optimal physical therapy regimen post shoulder surgery such that the optimal comparison for CPM is not clear.
 Larger RCTs with longer follow-up are required to determine whether CPM following rotator cuff surgery results in clinically meaningful improvements in health outcomes.

 Adhesive Capsulitis of the Shoulder

 Dundar et al compared CPM with physical therapy in a randomized trial of 57 patients with adhesive capsulitis (frozen shoulder).(33) CPM or physical therapy was provided for 1 hour per day (5 days/week) for 4 weeks.
 Pain and function were similar in the 2 groups at baseline, with VAS scores for pain ranging from 5.44 (at rest) to 6.34 (with movement).
 Assessments at baseline, 4, and 12 weeks showed improvements in pain and function in both groups.
 CPM resulted in better pain reduction than physical therapy (at rest, 47% vs 25%; with movement, 35% vs 21%; and at night, 36% vs 19%, all respectively).
 There were no differences between groups in ROM or functional ability.
 Although this unblinded study provides some support for the inclusion of CPM in a physical therapy program, additional studies are needed to evaluate CPM when provided at home.